aravindparappil46/covid19-text-sender/README.md

 <br>

 *Again, keeping the Gmail account credentials and the phone numbers safe and secure is your responsibility.
-This script was just for educational purposes.*
+This script was just for educational purposes.
+I claim no responsibility over the same.*